Write a Java Command

 1. Open the page in Administration -> Custom Command.

-2. Click Upload Java Command button, choose the file custom-java-command-22.1.8-SNAPSHOT.jar and upload it.
+2. Click the Upload Java Command button, choose the file custom-java-command-22.1.8-SNAPSHOT.jar and upload it.

-3. You could see the Java command shows in the table.
+3. You could see the Java command showing in the table.

 Use custom Java command in IDA test case